jhylin/ML1-1_small_mols_in_ChEMBL/README.md

 ---

-So far (as on 5/9/24):
+So far as on 16/9/24:

-* I've managed to convert the old .csv file (~660MB) into a parquet file (currently under 100MB) that can be uploaded into the repository (previously I didn't even set up a repo for it so this might not be great)
+* I've managed to convert the old .csv file (~660MB) into a parquet file (currently under 104MB) that can be uploaded into the repository (previously I didn't even set up a repo for this ML series so this might not be great)

-* When I finish the draft of first parquet file post, I'll slowly move onto the next part attempting to use Polars only with Scikit_learn (previously Polars and Pandas were used together in the post) - this part may take longer

----
+* I'm updating the 2nd post now, and while doing so I'm also updating 1st post as I go... (there are two versions of 1st post but eventually there should just be one - working on it)

-ETA: hopefully within the last quarter of the year!
+* ETA: hopefully within the last quarter of the year for the first lot (i.e. ML 1-1-1 to 1-1-4) at least!